xolaniLLC/evauxie/README.md

 * open the editor
 * open the htmk file into that editor
 * All CSS Files are in CSS folder
-* Main CSS file is Stylee.css
+* all css files are connected to same named html file
 * All images are pasted in images folder
+* Main CSS files are bt5.css and main.css
 ```
 ##Structure
-/index.html Entry point for the application. (have to design)
+/index.html Entry point for the application.
 /blog.html Implementation of blogs, Archives, tags, search.
 /blog-description Description of blogs.
 Details, Images, tags.
-/Planning-Tools-Page-boxs.html all venues in list view
+/vendors.html all vendors.
-/Planning-Tools-Page-carousol-page.html detail of choosen venue.
+/vendor-detail.html detail of choosen vendor.
-/Planning-Tools-Page-grid.html venue's grid view
+/vendor-profile.html vendor's profile.
+/vendor-inbox.html vendor's chat room where vendor send or recieve messages by user.
+/user-inbox.html   buyer's chat room where vendor send or recieve messages by vendors.
+/Payments.html all payments show here.
 #CSS
-bt5.css all css.
-main.css all all basic css.
+style.css all css.
-blog-home.css for blog page
-blog-home2.css for blog details page
-Planning-Tools-Page-box.css for Planning-Tools-Page-box.html
-Planning-Tools-Page-carousol-page.css for Planning-Tools-Page-carousol-page.html
-Planning-Tools-Page-grid.css for Planning-Tools-Page-grid.html
+navbar-footer.css css of footer and navbar
 #Font
 Poppins